npillmayer/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 ### 4. Appropriately label the data set with descriptive variable names

-I find it easier to first label the columns and afterwards change to activity-column's data type.
+I find it easier to first label the columns and afterwards change the activity-column's data type.

 ### 3. Use descriptive activity names to name the activities in the data set.